mrnayem2026/Course-Review-Backend-Boss/readme.md

 Course Review is a insightful backend application designed to smooth the management and optimization of online E-Education platforms.
 This application intuitive tools for creating and updating courses seamlessly.
-Here are the key highlights:

 Feel free to explore the live site and experience the various functionalities offered by the below link.

+## Live Site

+You can access the live version of the website at [Course Review](https://course-review-neon.vercel.app/).

 ## Installation